- Departments A-G

 HOW WOULD I KNOW IF MY PROPERTY IS AFFECTED?

 The title company would have notified you of the registration when you purchased your property.
 If the sale did not include a title company, the seller would have surrendered the certificate of title and the county would issue a certificate of title to you.
-In Pierce County, there are just over 200 parcels subject to the Torrens system.
+In Pierce County, there are just over 200 parcels subject to the Torrens registry.

 WHAT DO I NEED TO DO?